Security Incident Reports: DDoS and TYPO3

 Real-Time Documentation

-Documentation begins in the identification phase – not in hindsight.
-The "logbook principle" prevents cognitive bias and data loss.
-Consolidation into the post-mortem occurs later.
+Documentation starts in the identification phase, not in hindsight.
+The "logbook principle" guards against cognitive bias and data loss; consolidation into the post-mortem comes later.

 Severity Rating

-Subjective assessments ("The attack felt severe") are useless.
-Objective evaluation is based on:
+Subjective judgements ("The attack felt severe") are useless.
+Objective evaluation rests on:

 Rating SystemFocusApplication